 We spent a day drafting this letter

-It was ready to go, but we actually didn't send it after getting a reply.
-We thought Tino was actually going to do something.
+It was ready to go, but we actually didn’t send it after getting a reply.
+We thought the custom cabinet maker was actually going to do something.

 My husband thanks him for the reply and says he’ll check in next week to nail down the schedule.

 Sep 3rd: My husband checks in again.
-Clearly you guys can see the 2-3 weeks he said he would be back and that he was working on everything, is here.
-Tino responds: says he's thinking Wednesday.
+Clearly you guys can see the 2-3 weeks he said he would be back and that he was working on everything, is here. the custom cabinet maker responds: says he’s thinking Wednesday.